ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 binary ladder varies depending on the exact context in which it is provided, but it is generally to establish some bound on the greatest version of a label that existed as of a particular log entry.
-All binary ladders are variants of the following series of lookups, which exactly determines the greatest version of a label that exists:
+All binary ladders are variants of the following series of lookups that exactly determine the greatest version of a label that exists:

 1. First, version `x` of the label is looked up, where `x` is a consecutively higher power of two minus one (0, 1, 3, 7, ...).
 This is repeated until the first non-inclusion proof is produced.
-2. Once the first non-inclusion proof is produced, a binary search is conducted between the greatest version that was proved to be included, and the version that was proved to not be included.
-Each step of the binary search produces either an inclusion or non-inclusion proof, which guides the search left or right until it terminates.
+2. Once the first non-inclusion proof is produced, a binary search is conducted between the greatest version that was proved to be included and the version that was proved to not be included.
+Each step of the binary search produces either an inclusion or non-inclusion proof which guides the search left or right until it terminates.

 As an example, if the greatest version of a label that existed in a particular